Sarthakatha-Studios/minimal-engine-cpp/README.md

 # A Minimal Game Engine in C++20

 This is a template repository, and can be forked to build custom games in ``raylib`` without any dependency hell or compilation headaches.
 The sample icon has been sourced from [Hieroglyphs by Ahmad Najiullah](https://icon-icons.com/pack/Hieroglyphs/2396).
+The sample asset has been sourced from [Remington 870 by nghiakua06](https://sketchfab.com/3d-models/remington-870-7a590a1235fa4ffe85079d3e19dc220f).
 For the Windows build, you need to ship your ``assets`` directory along with the builds.
 For Linux, packaging as an AppImage takes care of this.

 ## External Dependencies